 The internet and technology, such as computers, tablets, mobile phones, and games consoles, are an important part of society.
 Modern technologies have created a landscape of challenges and dangers that is constantly changing on a regular basis.
-In order to ensure that Wymondham College Prep School provides a safe environment for students and staff, we adhere to the following principles:
+To ensure that our school provides a safe environment for students and staff, we adhere to the following principles: